Eclectic Spacewalk #1 - The "Overview Effect"

-The line, “I saw the abrupt, contrasting transition from the earth's light-colored surface to the absolutely black sky…” jumps out to me from the cosmonaut as one of the first truths that any human has “discovered or experiences from space.”
-There had been previous satellite launches with camera equipment into space (like the ones below), but Gagarin going into space was grade-A information from a primary human source - and literally from out of this world.
+The cosmonaut’s observation, “I saw the abrupt, contrasting transition from the earth's light-colored surface to the absolutely black sky…” jumps out to me as one of the first truths that any human has discovered or experienced from space.
+Satellite launches with camera equipment like that which produced the below image had occurred previously, but Gagarin going into space was grade-A information from a primary human source - and literally from out of this world.

-After Gagarin’s 108 minute orbit of Earth, the Human Spaceflight Age had officially begun.
-Within 5 years we were able to upgrade our first picture of Earth from space (the one above), to the first picture of Earth from the Moon (the one below).
+With Gagarin’s 108-minute orbit of Earth, the Human Spaceflight Age had officially begun.
+Within 5 years we were able to upgrade the first picture of Earth from space (the one above) to the first picture of Earth from the Moon (the one below).

-When Micheal Collins (that Micheal Collins who stayed in the Command Module as Neil & Buzz were the first humans to step on the moon) saw the Earth floating in infinity he immediately linked the perspective with the possibility of a fundamental mass psychological change.
+When Michael Collins (that Michael Collins who stayed in the Command Module as Neil Armstrong and Buzz Aldrin were the first humans to step on the moon) saw the Earth floating in infinity he immediately linked the perspective with the possibility of a fundamental mass psychological change.
 He mentions that all other humans, and especially political leaders, are cursed by the availability heuristic of not knowing what the Earth looks like from space, or outside the membrane, or “god mode.”